esbuild/community-plugins/README.md

 * [esbuild-plugin-alias-path](https://github.com/LinbuduLab/nx-plugins/tree/main/packages/esbuild-plugin-alias-path): A plugin to transform TypeScript `compilerOptions.path` at compile-time.
 * [esbuild-plugin-alias](https://github.com/igoradamenko/esbuild-plugin-alias): A plugin to resolve dynamic path aliases.
 * [esbuild-plugin-assets-manifest](https://github.com/indooorsman/esbuild-plugin-assets-manifest): A plugin to Generate manifest file like assets-webpack-plugin does.
+* [esbuild-plugin-auto-env](https://github.com/harrydowning/esbuild-plugin-auto-env): A plugin which automatically replaces environment variables used in code with those defined at build time
 * [esbuild-plugin-babel-flow](https://github.com/henrhie/esbuild-plugin-babel-flow): A plugin that allows you to strip off Flow annotations from JavaScript code using Babel.
 * [esbuild-plugin-babel](https://github.com/nativew/esbuild-plugin-babel): A plugin to compile files with Babel.
 * [esbuild-plugin-bookmarklet](https://github.com/reesericci/esbuild-plugin-bookmarklet): A plugin to generate bookmarklets.